arnavgautam/TreeHacks2015/HOLs/HOL-WebServiceAndIdentity/HOL.md

 <a name="Ex1Task3"></a>
 #### Task 3 - Adding the Certificates to the Relying Party ####

-In the following steps you are going to configure the certificate created on the [Getting Started: Setting up the Certificates and Local STS](#segment1) section, using the Windows Azure Visual Studio tooling UI for associating it to the RelyingParty WCF Service Role.
+In the following steps you are going to configure the certificate created on the [Getting Started: Setting up the Certificates and Local STS](#segment1) section, using the Microsoft Azure Visual Studio tooling UI for associating it to the RelyingParty WCF Service Role.

 1. In the **Solution Explorer**, double-click the **RelyingParty** node inside the **Roles** folder of the **CloudConfiguration** project to bring up its properties page.